8. Appendix

 • exposed sharp aggregate paving finishes are not included in the design.

 If structural square poles or pillars are necessary in outdoor areas that are designed for children to run in, they should be padded to reduce risk of impact injury.
-When selecting materials and surfaces for outdoor areas, the following requirements apply:

 • soft fall mulch should not be included in areas adjacent to indoor education and play spaces